James H. Kelley: Biography

 Dora Hand, stage name Fannie Keenan, became a well-known singer at the Alahambra Saloon, singing five nights a week.
 While Kelley was out of town in a hospital in Fort Dodge, about five miles from Dodge City, he let Hand and her friend Fannie Garretson stay at his home.
-Cowboy James Kennedy (1855–1884), known as "Spike", had a dispute with Kennedy At 4 am on October 4, 1878, Kennedy fired shots into the Kelley home, thinking the mayor was home sleeping.
+Cowboy James Kennedy (1855–1884), known as "Spike", had a dispute with Kelley.
+At 4 am on October 4, 1878, Kennedy fired shots into the Kelley home, thinking the mayor was home sleeping.
 One shot hit Hand in the side, killing her instantly; she was 34 years old.
 James Kennedy, was the son of a rich Tascosa, Texas, cattleman, Mifflin Kenedy, owner of the Laureles Ranch.
 Hand's friends and the town's lawmen, Sheriff Bat Masterson and Assistant US Marshal Wyatt Earp, pursued Kennedy.
 A posse also took after Kennedy.
 Masterson caught up with Kennedy the next day and shot him off his horse with his 50-caliber rifle, hitting him in the shoulder.
 Kennedy was arrested, but did not go to trial for the murder of Hand.
 Judge R. G. Cook acquitted him, claiming lack of evidence.
 Rumors are that Mifflin Kenedy may have paid Cook money.
 Kennedy had been arrested in Dodge City two times before.
 Wyatt Earp arrested Kennedy for carrying and brandishing a pistol in Dodge City and on August 17, Marshal Charlie Bassett arrested Kennedy for disorderly conduct, but the judge only gave Kennedy a warning.
 Kennedy became sick in 1884 and died while awaiting trial for murder.

 Kelley was a very generous his whole life and well-liked.
 Never saving up money he lost the Kelley Opera House in a downturn in 1888.
 He retired and moved back to Fort Dodge, living at the Kansas Soldiers' Home.
 Kelley became the head of retired widowers housing unit called Angel Barracks.

 Kelley came down with tuberculosis and died in September 1912 at the age of 79.
 He was survived by his daughter Irene; her mother is unknown as there are no records of Kelley being married.